 Adriana Neves, City & Guilds Group, Internal Channel Strategy Manager

-Looking to enhance your internal communications?
+Are key messages getting through?
+Do employees feel informed?
 Ask your people in a survey, focus group or through video feedback.

 1. How is your information flow?
 Are you receiving info in a timely way?